horuskol/horuskol.net/source/_posts/20190402-tagging-blog-posts-in-jigsaw.blade.md

 to do this using a model-view-controller framework, and query a database, and all that.

 Actually, it can be absurdly easy in a static site, if you don't mind a bit of manual labour whenever you add a new blog post you want to tag - but I decided I wanted to be a little bit cleverer.
-This page shows the simplest way, and then a way that brings in a little automation.
+This post shows the simplest way, and then a way that brings in a little automation.
+[Part 2](/blog/2019-04-09/tagging-blog-posts-in-jigsaw-part-2) goes fully automated.

 ## The most simple solution